 BRING IT TOGETHER

 Return the pan to a medium-high heat with a knob of butter.
 When hot, fry the gnocchi in a single layer for 3-4 minutes until crisp and golden, shifting as they colour.
-Add the baby tomatoes, the chorizo, and the spinach.
+Add the baby tomatoes, the chorizo, and the Spinach.
 Toss until fully combined.
 Season to taste.
 If you would like a saucier consistency, add a splash of the reserved pasta water and an extra knob of butter.

 TIME TO DINE!

 Plate up a gorgeous heap of loaded homemade tomato and chorizo gnocchi.
-Garnish with fresh parsley, ribbons of cheese, and a squeeze of lemon juice.
+Garnish with fresh parsley, ribbons of cheese, and a squeeze of Lemon juice.
 Well done, Chef!